Exceptional Points, Bulk-Boundary Correspondence, and Entanglement Properties for a Dimerized Hatano-Nelson Model with

 Our paper is organized as follows: In Sec.~\ref{Model}, we introduce the model and the difference equations the right and left eigenvectors have to fulfill.
 In Sec.~\ref{sec:EDCBC}, we diagonalize the model for periodic and aperiodic boundary conditions.
 Furthermore, we determine the parameters for which the excitation gap closes and for which exceptional points do occur.
-We also introduce and determine the two winding numbers for this system.
+We also point out that exceptional points can occur in the complex plane of the model parameters.
+We introduce and determine the two winding numbers for this system.
+In the $\mathcal{PT}$-symmetric phase we discover a phase where exceptional points are dense leading to hyper-ballistic transport.
 In Sec.~\ref{sec:EDOBC}, we then analytically study the open boundary case.
 As expected, the spectrum and the eigenvectors change completely as compared to the closed boundary case.
 This is also true for the conditions for the closing of the excitation gap and for the location of exceptional points.
+Depending on the parity of the length of the chain, we find different families of exceptional points which are determined via certain transcendental equations, also reflected in a factorization of the discriminant of the associated characteristic polynomial.
+They are clearly different from the closed boundary case.
 In Sec.~\ref{BBC}, we present some of the central results of our paper.
 We analytically calculate the singular value spectrum of a finite open chain as well as the zero-energy eigenstates of a semi-infinite chain.